 See the latest Al Rajhi stock price analysis, including valuation, future growth, past performance, and more to help you make more informed investing decisions.

 Is Al Rajhi Stock (Tadawul:1120) undervalued compared to its fair value, analyst forecasts, and price relative to the market?

-Al Rajhi Banking and Investment are forecasted to grow earnings and revenue by 10.4% and 12.2% per annum respectively.
-EPS and ROE are also expected to grow by 10.4% and 20.4% per year respectively.
-Analyst coverage for Al Rajhi Banking and Investment stock is good.
+Al Rajhi Banking and Investment are forecasted to grow earnings and revenue by 10.6% and 11% per annum respectively.
+EPS is expected to grow by 9.6%.
+Return on equity is forecast to be 20.2% in 3 years.

 - Al Rajhi's earnings are forecast to grow, but not significantly.